How to Say "The gardener is scared, but is brave" in Korean | -지만 Grammar

 Why This Korean Expression Sounds Natural

-English depends on voice tone for warmth.
-Korean bakes warmth into the sentence, so "The gardener is scared, but is brave" sounds like a friendly whisper.
+English relies on tone of voice to sound warm.
+Korean encodes that warmth grammatically, so "The gardener is scared, but is brave" automatically sounds considerate when expressed in Korean.

 Cultural Insight